tillbaum/pytiba/pdf_export_doc.md

 The pdf name input one provides in the pdf-print Dialog is a comma separated Revit-parameter list.
 Every Parameter is looked up, extracted and added to a string which is the name of the pdf.

+From what I found out it is also possible to programmatically create a PaperSizeFormat Object everytime you print and provide that to your Submit Print Method.
+This has been described on Stack Overflow somewhere.